afoxman/rnts-example/README.md

 }
 ```

 This is less desirable because the target set must be specified with each run of TypeScript.
-Each 3rd party package that uses TypeScript's API (e.g. webpack plugins, api extractor) would need to expose a way to choose the target set to make this feature usable.
+3rd party packages that use TypeScript's API (e.g. webpack ts-loader plugin, api extractor) would need to expose a way to choose the target set to make this feature usable.

 And, like the *Per-Platform TSConfig* solution, IntelliSense will need to be told which target set to use.